-Brainwave entrainment: Imagine yourself sitting atop a grassy knoll.
+Brainwave entrainment is the ability for the brain to naturally sync to the frequency of external stimuli.
+Imagine yourself sitting atop a grassy knoll.
 The sun has just set.
 Then, just as night begins to fall, it

 happens.
 First here.
 Then, over there.
 A brief flicker of magic